 Hexane-extracted soy protein is banned in organic formulated foods.
-Aside from organic protein ingredients, there is also rapidly growing demand for upcycled protein sources such as spent barley, made by the EverGrain Company.
-It will be interesting to see if or how the large soy protein companies will react to these market dynamics..
+Aside from organic foods, there is also a growing demand for hexane-free processed soy protein ingredients.
+It will be interesting to see if the large soy companies will react to these market dynamics and eventually give in to these specific processing requests.

-On the heels of hexane-free soy protein come acid-wash-free soy protein ingredients.
-One step further is the demand for organicgrown and processed soy protein isolate, an example of which is the non-GMO organic expellerpressed soy protein.
+On the heels of hexane-free soy protein come acidwash-free soy protein ingredients.
+One step further is the demand for organic-grown and processed soy protein isolate, an example of which is the non-GMO organic expeller-pressed soy protein.
 This market remains rather fragmented and will probably not make it beyond a few thousand metric tons, at best.